How did Singles day start? And how did it become one of the biggest sales days in the world? What are the most popular products on Singles day?

 During Singles Day 2019, online sales on Alibaba Group’s websites reached a peak of $38.4 billion, a 24% increase compared to 2018.

-This figure far suppresses the online revenues of U.S. retail’s biggest shopping holidays of 2019, from Black Friday to Cyber Monday which had generated $24.6 billion in online revenues.
+These figures far suppress the online revenues of U.S. retail’s biggest shopping holidays of 2019, from Black Friday to Cyber Monday which had generated $24.6 billion in online revenues.

 Singles day – Alibaba Group sales – Year by year

 - 2013 – $ 5.8 billion.